JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_api.md

 ## JMX/RMI limitations

 The main inconvenience of using JMX/RMI is that stubs need to be created for all objects which are used in tests.
-But on the other hand, they don't require modification of the production code.
+On the other hand, they don't require modification of the production code.

 As with any protocol, JMX/RMI has its limitations: